 1812 Brewing Company Introduces Thousand Islands IPA

-Company also creates labels for 1812 Amber and Thousand Island IPA for new canning line

-/EIN News/ -- Watertown, NY, Oct.
-27, 2022 (GLOBE NEWSWIRE) -- 1812 BREWING COMPANY, INC. (OTC Pink: KEGS) (the "Company" or “KEGS”) is pleased to announce that it has finalized its recipe for its new release “Thousand Islands IPA,” which it intends to release in 12-ounce bottles as well as 16-ounce cans.
+Watertown, NY, Oct.
+27, 2022 (GLOBE NEWSWIRE) -- 1812 BREWING COMPANY, INC. KEGS (the "Company" or "KEGS") is pleased to announce that it has finalized its recipe for its new release "Thousand Islands IPA," which it intends to release in 12-ounce bottles as well as 16-ounce cans.

 "We are excited to modify our legacy product Thousand Islands Pale Ale so it fits into the IPA space, where we feel it will appeal to a much broader audience," stated Chairman and CEO Tom Scozzafava.
 "The Pale Ale was aggressively hopped with a higher ABV, so this wasn't a big modification."